Can AI Prompt Humans? Multimodal Agents Prompt Players' Game Actions and Show Consequences to Raise Sustainability Awareness: Discussion

 \subsection{Action Before Attitude: Games Drive Behavior Change Ahead of Mindset Shift}

 In \textit{EcoEcho}, we adopted a narrative approach opposite to that of traditional persuasive games, where good deeds lead to positive outcomes.
 Instead, participants must take actions in their character's interest, which ultimately results in negative consequences.
-In fact, many video games incorporate this approach by presenting players with moral dilemmas, such as in Detroit: Become Human, Spec Ops: The Line, BioShock, and This War of Mine.
+Inspired by the \textit{"Exposition"} from the RECIPE framework~\cite{nicholson2015recipe}, EcoEcho visualizes the consequences of actions in an easily perceivable way.
+By showcasing the outcomes of players’ \textit{“Choices”}, this approach makes abstract sustainability challenges, such as climate change, more concrete, fostering players’ \textit{“Reflection”} and potentially encouraging behavior change.
+Many video games incorporated and modified this approach by presenting players with moral dilemmas and bad consequences, such as in Detroit: Become Human, Spec Ops: The Line, BioShock, and This War of Mine.
 Jørgensen ~\cite{jorgensen2016positive} studied the emotional impact on participants after playing the third-person military shooter game Spec Ops: The Line, coining the term \textbf{"The Positive Discomfort."} This emotion has the potential to raise awareness by provoking participants to reflect and question their culturally ingrained and fundamental values.
 In the interviews, participants mentioned experiencing negative emotions such as \textit{guilt} (P1, P2, P7, P5, P15, P21) and \textit{fear} (P2, P3, P4, P8, P14, P20) as a result of their actions in the game.
 Additionally, they were able to connect their in-game actions with real-world consequences.
 As P9 noted, "\textit{I felt that just like in daily life, if we don't prioritize clean energy, our world could one day end up like the (game's) outcome.}" Interestingly, we also found that some participants were not affected by the negative outcomes depicted in the game at all, as P12 stated: \textit{"It wasn't me who caused all this, it was my character."} In fact, this mindset is widely observed in role-playing games and is known as "alibi,"~\cite{bowman2021magic} where players distance themselves from their in-game actions by attributing them to their character.
 Alibi shields some players from the long-term impact of negative emotions after the game ends, but it also diminishes the likelihood of engaging in reflective thinking.